 7. Cobra Pose (Bhujangasana)

-This is a common pose that will lengthen your spine and put pressure on your stomach, helping with any digestive issues.
-The pressure exerted is gentle, encouraging digestion.
+This is a common pose that lengthens your spine and puts pressure on your stomach, helping with any digestive issues.
+The pressure is gentle, encouraging digestion.

 Lie flat on your stomach, arms extended on your yoga mat or bed.